 Proper configuration is frequently identified as an issue, followed by: routine password protection and updates, failure to complete regular security system patches, and maintaining the current version of software.

 Other considerations include segmenting networks to reduce opportunities for unauthorized users from moving laterally once the system is breached and installing cloud monitoring with the ability to detect API (application programming interface) misconfigurations and other anomalies.

-Strong partnership between corporate IT, the cloud service host and physical security is paramount to overcoming the challenges with cloud-based physical security systems.
+Regardless of which cloud enviornment and system deployment strategy you decide on, a strong partnership between corporate IT, the cloud service host and physical security is paramount to overcoming the challenges with cloud-based physical security systems.